Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 To get your full G license, you must pass a test that covers advanced driving skills such as parallel parking and driving on a highway.
 You can take this driving test:

-But if your G2 driving license expires, you’ll have to do all of the tests over again.
+If your G2 driving license expires, you must redo all the tests.
 So it’s important to complete your G license driving test before your G2 expires.

-When you pass your G driving test, you will successfully get your full G license!
-With this license, you can drive any car, van, or small truck.
+When you pass your G driving test, you will successfully get your full G license and can drive any car, van, or small truck!

 Learning to Drive a Car with a Professional Driving School